ArduPilot/ardupilot_wiki/copter/source/docs/skyrocket.rst

    .. image:: ../images/skyrocket-skyvipergpsdrone.png
        :target: ../_images/skyrocket-skyvipergpsdrone.png

-In 2017 `SkyRocketToys <https://www.skyrocketon.com/>`__ introduced their first Ardupilot powered quad with the Skyviper V2450 GPS.
+In 2017 `SkyRocketToys <https://www.skyrocketon.com/>`__ introduced their first ArduPilot powered quad with the Skyviper V2450 GPS.
 This quad, with the help of many developers within the Ardupilot community can be considered a huge success for both Ardupilot and entry-level hobbyists who are looking to get into advanced drones, but want to start small.
 With all the full capabilities of a massive AP quad, the little quad was capable of doing much more than was advertised on the box, and many enthusiasts flocked to it.
-Bouyed by the massive success and capabilities of the quad, SkyRocket advertised that they would be building more Ardupilot powered quads in the future.
+Bouyed by the massive success and capabilities of the quad, SkyRocket advertised that they would be building more ArduPilot powered quads in the future.

 .. toctree::
     :maxdepth: 1